 How the council makes a decision

-Some non-controversial applications may be decided by planning officers without reference to County Councillors.
+Non-controversial applications can be decided by planning officers without reference to county councillors.

-Planning applications that are controversial are always reported to the Developmental Control Committee, which meets 10 times per annum, for a decision to be made.
+Planning applications that are controversial are always reported to the Developmental Control Committee for a decision.

-If you would like to know what decision is made on any particular planning application, or the date of a relevant Development Control Committee, please write to the Spatial Planning Unit stating which application you are interested in and, most importantly, enclosing a stamped addressed envelope.
+To see what decision is made on any planning application, or the date of a Development Control Committee, write to the Spatial Planning Unit (enclose a stamped addressed envelope) stating which application you are interested in:

 Contact for the Local Government Ombudsman